Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Numerical examples

 The results depicted in Figure~\ref{fig:result_equ_shape} (left) are in good agreement with the theoretical branches, see Figure~\ref{fig:char_solution_prol_obl} for the characteristic solutions for the oblate and prolate branches.

-With the oblate initial shape we were able to converge towards the unstable oblate branch for $0.652<v<0.775$, however, for larger reduced volume $v$ after a longer computation time the oblate shape changes significantly converging to a shape on the prolate branch.
-For the prolate branch leading to the characteristic dumbbell solutions the shape gets heavily stretched for $v < 0.651$ and the mesh regularity becomes ill-shaped leading to an extremely small step-size and the method does not converge anymore.
+With the oblate initial shape we were able to converge towards the unstable oblate branch for $0.652<\bar{\nu}<0.775$, however, for larger reduced volume $\bar{\nu}$ after a longer computation time the oblate shape changes significantly converging to a shape on the prolate branch.
+For the prolate branch leading to the characteristic dumbbell solutions the shape gets heavily stretched for $\bar{\nu} < 0.651$ and the mesh regularity becomes ill-shaped leading to an extremely small step-size and the method does not converge anymore.

-Next, we redo the same experiments, however, with quadratic instead of linear polynomials and the same meshes are used and curved.
+Next, we repeat the same experiments, however, with quadratic instead of linear polynomials.
+Further the meshes are now curved accordingly.
 Further, we use the improved area preservation procedure described in Section~\ref{subsec:improved_area_cons} solving a Stokes system in each iteration step.
 As depicted in Figure~\ref{fig:result_equ_shape} (right) the same qualitative solutions are produced, however, due to the higher polynomial degree the mesh becomes more robust with respect to the mesh quality and thus, we can follow the (unstable) prolate branch longer than for $k=1$.
-Further, we are also able to stay longer on the unstable oblate branch for $v>0.652$, compare Figure~\ref{fig:sol_equ_k2} for two converged shapes.
+Further, we are also able to stay longer on the unstable oblate branch for $\bar{\nu}>0.652$, compare Figure~\ref{fig:sol_equ_k2} for two converged shapes.